benoitcanton/homerating-cloud/README.md

 ## Requirements
 Before being able to apply the Terraform scripts you will need:
+- A Google Cloud project (with its project ID)
 - The Google cloud CLI installed - see [here](https://cloud.google.com/sdk/docs/install-sdk) for how to install
 - Terratorm - see [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)